Urine therapy: Health concerns

-There is no scientific evidence of a therapeutic use for untreated urine.
+There is no scientific evidence of therapeutic use for untreated urine.

 According to the American Cancer Society, "available scientific evidence does not support claims that urine or urea given in any form is helpful for cancer patients".

-In 2016 the Chinese Urine therapy Association was included on a list of illegal organizations by the Ministry of Civil Affairs.
-However, the Municipal Bureau of Civil Affairs in Wuhan, said they had no jurisdiction over the association.
+In 2016, the Chinese Urine Therapy Association was included on a list of illegal organizations by the Ministry of Civil Affairs.
+However, the Municipal Bureau of Civil Affairs in Wuhan said they had no jurisdiction over the association.